Skip to main content

 Later-stage teams also use fractional leaders during transitions, resets, launches, and leadership gaps.

 The mistake is hiring for prestige instead of fit.
 A company with a weak demand engine may not need a board-facing CMO.
 It may need a fractional VP marketing who can rebuild campaign discipline and sales alignment.
-A company with plenty of activity but no market clarity may need the opposite.
+A company with plenty of activity but no market clarity may need the reverse.

 Frequently asked